 Although pancreatic cancer only affects 3% of people with cancer, its mortality rate is higher than other more prevalent cancers.
 A recent study also revealed that pancreatic cancer, once considered primarily a disease reserved for the elderly, is now on the rise in young adults.

 Symptoms are often vague

-“Jaundice, which leads to the yellowing of the skin, darkened urine and clay-colored stools, are also concerning symptoms.”
+“Jaundice, which leads to yellowing of the skin, darkened urine and clay-colored stools, is also a concerning symptom.”